 Whitebark has been known to deliver the best coffee in Banff for a while now.
-On our first trip to Banff before we made the move here, we stopped by for several top-ups.
+On our first trip to Banff, we stopped by for several top-ups.
+Now that we live here it’s our treat when we’re in Banff or on a bike ride through the valley.
 They serve fair-trade organic coffee from Mojo Coffee in North Vancouver and loose leaf teas from Banff Tea Co.

-They serve a number of nice pastries that include the occasional vegan or gluten-free option.
-As far as espresso-based drinks like a cappuccino or flat white they definitely serve the best in the Banff.
-However, it’s more a takeaway joint with only a small counter to sit and a few outdoor tables.
+They serve several nice pastries that include the occasional vegan or gluten-free option.
+As far as espresso-based drinks like a cappuccino or flat white, they definitely serve the best in the Banff.
+However, it’s more a takeaway joint with only a small counter to sit at and a few outdoor tables.